emi4458/allarme_casa/README.md

 # allarme_casa

-This is a homemade alarm created using an arduino Mega 2560 and other low-cost hardware.
+This is a homemade alarm built using an Arduino Mega 2560 and other low-cost hardware.

 The components used are:
 -Arduino mega 2560 with esp8266